Rail strikes Wales: Disruption warning as two days of action loom

 Then on Saturday, train drivers at seven rail companies will walk out over a separate dispute.

-TfW is not involved in either of these disputes, but the company said its but its services will be disrupted, particularly on Wednesday.
+TfW is not involved in either of these disputes, but the company said its services would be disrupted, particularly on Wednesday.

 A handful of trains will be running on Wednesday.